Magpie-lark: Breeding

-Birds generally pair for life (though divorce is not unknown) and defend a territory together.
-The nest is round, about 150 mm in diameter with vertical sides and is usually placed on a flat branch somewhere near water or on a horizontal beam of a telephone pole.
-It is made of grass and plant material thickly plastered together with mud, and generously lined with grass, feathers and fur.
+Birds generally pair for life (though separation is not unknown) and defend a territory together.
+Their nests are round, about 150 mm in diameter with vertical sides.
+Usually they are built on a flat branch near water or on a horizontal beam of a telephone pole.
+Nests are made of grass and plant material thickly plastered together with mud, and lined with grass, feathers and fur.
 Breeding is opportunistic, usually from August to February in the fertile south, anytime after rain in drier areas, and multiple broods are common when conditions allow.
 Both parents incubate a clutch of between three and five eggs.
 Incubation of eggs takes up to eighteen days, and the young birds fledge about three weeks after hatching.
-It is quite common for only some of the chicks to survive because sometimes the nest is not big enough for all of the baby birds, therefore one baby will sometimes push another out of the nest and it is most likely that the chick will not survive the fall.
+It is quite common for only some of the chicks to survive because sometimes the nest is not big enough for all of the baby birds, therefore one chick will sometimes push another out of the nest and it is most likely that the chick will not survive the fall.